Inspectable Arithmetic for the TFSA vs RRSP vs FHSA Calculator (Canada)

 TFSA, RRSP, and FHSA.
 It models recurring or lump-sum contributions, simple net investment growth, and explicit tax treatment on

-contribution and withdrawal under user-supplied marginal tax rates.
+contribution and withdrawal under marginal tax rates you set or that are estimated from your inputs.

 Definitions